sebastianhaberey/nsd/nsd/BACKLOG.md

 ## Unsorted

+- ci: set up the "big" integration test for macos / ios / android using github actions
+- android: unit tests for helper methods
 - platform: replace dynamic arguments / return values with more concrete types where possible
 - clean up code according to flutter coding guidelines
 - dart code: cleanup visibility (add _ where needed)

 ## Dustbin

-- android: unit tests for helper methods
 - speed up name allocation by using running discoveries
 - figure out how to deal with logging spam on console
 - platform: introduce timeouts to prevent stale objects & stale futures